GRADE approach: Background and history

+This formalization was a critical step in maintaining trust and clarity as GRADE became widely used.
+It helped readers, guideline developers, and organizations understand which publications represent official GRADE methods, which are exploratory or developmental, and how new guidance evolves from concept to endorsed standard.

 GRADE components

 The GRADE approach separates recommendations following from an evaluation of the evidence as strong or weak.
 A recommendation to use, or not use an option (e.g. an intervention), should be based on the trade-offs between desirable consequences of following a recommendation on the one hand, and undesirable consequences on the other.
 If desirable consequences outweigh undesirable consequences, decision makers will recommend an option and vice versa.
 The uncertainty associated with the trade-off between the desirable and undesirable consequences will determine the strength of recommendations.
 The criteria that determine this balance of consequences are listed in Table 2.
 Furthermore, it provides decision-makers (e.g. clinicians, other health care providers, patients and policy makers) with a guide to using those recommendations in clinical practice, public health and policy.
 To achieve simplicity, the GRADE approach classifies the quality of evidence in one of four levels—high, moderate, low, and very low: